methodgames/methodgames.github.io/roleplay.md

 - Buildings or building blocks that are used to claim land or that are blocking building privilege may be removed at admin discretion without prior warning.

 #### Traps and Deployables:
-- Traps should not hit anyone outside a base or compound (this includes peacekeeps as a passing player could be marked hostile).
+- Traps should not hit anyone outside a base or compound (this includes peacekeepers as a passing player could be marked hostile).
 Traps that do not follow this may be temporarily adjusted to mitigate harm.
 Trap bases are not allowed.
 - Player controlled drones may be flown at the owner's risk and others will not be held responsible for recovery.
 - If server performance or gameplay issues arise due to deployables (ex. picture frames, wind turbines , lights, planter boxes, sprinklers, etc.) you may be asked to adjust or remove them.